 The second aspect of a domestic violence charge is the nature of the offense itself.
 There are a host of crimes that can be charged under the domestic violence law, including certain crimes against children, assault, sexual assault, criminal damage, trespass, disorderly conduct, harassment, and many others.

-The effect of being convicted of a domestic violence offense can significantly affect the penalty you face.
-It can result in additional jail time, parole and probation restrictions, and other provisions of your sentence.
+Being convicted of a domestic violence offense can significantly affect the penalty you face.
+It can lead to additional jail time, parole and probation restrictions, and other consequences.

 Have you been charged with domestic violence and are surprised?
 Did you never consider yourself the type of person who would have these types of charges?Well, I’m here to tell you that sometimes thing…